VrushankPatel/Maxine/PENDING_TASKS.md

 ### Recently Completed Enhancements

+- [x] Implement predictHealth method in LightningServiceRegistrySimple: Added health prediction using time-series analysis with linear regression on response time history to predict future performance and calculate health scores
 - [x] Security Hardening: Fixed all 17 npm audit vulnerabilities (8 critical, 5 high, 4 moderate) by updating dependencies and replacing vulnerable packages with secure alternatives
 - [x] Code Quality Infrastructure: Added ESLint and Prettier for automated code linting and formatting with security-focused rules
 - [x] Input Validation & Sanitization: Implemented comprehensive Joi-based input validation for all API endpoints with proper error handling